NipunShrivats/React_Tutorials/react_part_8(TanStack_Query)/README.md

 1. This creates a new QueryClient instance with default settings.
 2. We can configure it with options if needed (eg. setting cache time, stale time, etc)

+# gcTime (Garbage Collection Time)

+1. The cacheTime is renamed as gcTime in v5 of React query
+2. When we use React Query to get data, it saves the result in a local cache.
+3. This means if you ask for the same data again, instead of making another api request, react Query will give you the saved data.
+4. The cache updates automatically if the data changes, so you always get the latest information

+## use Case:

+Imagine you are fetching a list of users.
+If u go back to the same page. react Query will show the saved list from the cache instead of reloading it from the server, making your app faster. if a new user is added, React Query will automatically update the list.

+## Note:-

+By Default, inactive queries are garbage collected after 5 minutes. this means that the query is not being used for 5 minutes prior to which the cache for that query will be cleaned up.